Attendance & Medical Appointments

 Punctuality

-- class teachers often include learning sessions during registration
+• Class teachers often include learning activities and sessions during registration

-Teachers record lateness in the registers and persistent lateness will be referred to the Education Welfare Officer.
+Note: Persistent lateness will be referred to the Education Welfare Officer

 The start of the school day is as follows:

-Note: Children are welcome in class from 8.40.
-An absence mark is given if arrival is after 9.00 am.
-If a pupil arrives after registration, parents should sign the pupil in at the school office.
+Note: Children are welcome in class from 8.40am.
+An absence mark is given if arrival is after 9am.
+If they arrive after registration, parents / carers should sign their child in at the school office.

 Leave of Absence